 Become A Volunteer

-The Tent of Nations website has a volunteer application form with detailed descriptions of the kinds of work needed to be done there.
-All volunteers are expected to help defray the costs of their time on the farm, which sounds like an oxymoron: Who pays someone for the privilege of volunteering?
-Well, it is a privilege in so many ways, but there is an expense present that the family is not yet able to cover.
-They are on their way to making the farm self-sufficient, but that time has not yet come.
-Meanwhile, there is food and water to pay for, laundry needs, bedding, transportation costs, etc. that must be covered.
-The fee is minimal, and it decreases for the long-term volunteers.
+All volunteers are expected to help defray the costs of their time on the farm, which may sound like an oxymoron: Who pays someone for the privilege of volunteering?
+While volunteering is a privilege in many ways, volunteers staying on the farm present expenses that the family is not yet able to cover.
+Volunteers cover the costs of their own airfare and ground transportation, as well as paying Tent of Nations to cover the cost of food and water, laundry needs, bedding, internet access, and other necessary supplies.
+The fee is minimal, and decreases for long-term volunteers.

 The biggest benefits to volunteering on the farm come in small packages: